Headaches in children

 Lifestyle and home remedies

-In addition to OTC pain medications, the following measures can help ease your child's headache:
+In addition to OTC pain medications, the following can help ease your child's headache:

 The following may help you prevent headaches or reduce the severity of headaches in children: